This post contains affiliate links & photos. See our full disclosure here.

 - Are you creating DIY projects from them?
 If so, you need only look for great interior pages.

-- Interest – Does the book fit into one of your category of interests?
+- Interest – Does the book fit into one of your categories of interests?
 Would you want to display the topic in your home?

 - Colors – If your books will be highly visible, do the colors make you happy?
 Do they “go with” your decor?